MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-overview.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This Amazon S3 connector is supported in [!INCLUDE [product-name](../includes/product-name.md)] with the following capabilities.
+This Amazon S3 connector is supported in Data Factory for [!INCLUDE [product-name](../includes/product-name.md)] with the following capabilities.

 ## Supported capabilities